Chocolate-Dipped Apricot Fruitcakes

-Here's a hint: Don't call it fruitcake when you serve it.
-People who don't think they like fruitcake will be delighted with these dipped cake squares.
-The cake is moisted and packed with apricots, dates, raisins and fruit.
+Here's a hint about this recipe: Don't call it fruitcake when you serve it.
+People who aren't normally fans will be delighted with these chocolate-coated cake squares.
+The moist cake is packed with apricots, dates, raisins and more. —Jackie Jegla, Sanford, Michigan

 - 4 cups dried apricots, chopped

 - 3 cups chopped dates

 - 1-1/4 cups packed brown sugar

 - 5 large eggs